 A criminal background check is required to meet clinical practicum site requirements.
 History of a misdemeanor or felony involving moral turpitude may render the student not eligible or they may experience difficulty becoming licensed, certified, or registered and in finding employment in health care.
 It is recommended that prior to enrollment the applicant contact the appropriate state and/or national regulatory agency.

-All Health Professions Division students, regardless of program, must provide the following information prior to being accepted in the professional courses:
+All Health Professions Division students, regardless of program, must provide documentation of the following current immunizations: